timsuchanek/prisma2-example/README.md

 # Prisma 2 Demo

 This repository contains a first usable demo of Prisma 2.
+If you're running into any issues with the demo, please [open an issue in this repo](https://github.com/prisma/lift-demo/issues/new).

 ## Getting Started